 Green Tea (Lu Cha)

-Before the introduction of black tea to the market, green tea was the beverage that remained uncontested throughout the history of China.
-In this section, I want to show some notable examples of Chinese green tea.
+Before the introduction of black tea, green tea was the dominant beverage throughout the history of China.
+In this section, I want to show some excellent products you can find in the country.

 |Longjing||Zhejiang province||The tea has a mellow and sweet scent.||The drink takes 2-3 minutes to brew.|